MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-capturing-additional-diagnostic-information-for-power-bi.md

 # Capture diagnostic information for Support from the Power BI service

-If you need to contact Microsoft Support for help with a problem you're having with the Power BI service, we recommend you first collect some additional information from your browser session.
+Before you contact Microsoft Support for help with a problem you're having with the Power BI service, you can collect files that will help us solve your problem.
+We recommend you get a browser trace from your browser session.
 A browser trace is a diagnostic file that can provide important details about what is happening in the Power BI service when the problem occurs.

 Power BI admins can use the **Help + support** experience in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) to get self-help solutions and to contact Support.
 The diagnostic files that you collect using the steps below can be attached to your support request to help with troubleshooting.
-For additional support options, see [Power BI support options](service-support-options.md).
+For more support options, see [Power BI support options](service-support-options.md).

-To collect a browser trace and other session information to send to Support, follow the steps below that are specific to the browser you use.
+To collect a browser trace and other session information, follow the steps below for the browser you use.

 ## Collect a browser trace